omundy/dig245-usability-test/README.md

 ## Part II: Conduct your usability test

-In your group, perform the usability test and record data. `10`
+In your group, perform the usability test and record data. `10 min`

 1. Ask your new test user to complete each task, one at a time.
 1. Record their responses noting the following `10 min`